Fiona rushes at Atlantic Canada with strong rains and wind

 He added that Fiona is about the same size as post-tropical storm Dorian in 2019.
 “But it is stronger than Dorian was,” he said.
 “It’s certainly going to be an historic, extreme event for eastern Canada.”

-Christina Lamey, a spokeswoman for the Cape Breton Regional Municipality, said the Centre 200 sports arena in Sydney was being opened Friday night to take in residents who wanted to evacuate from their homes during the storm.
+Christina Lamey, a spokesperson for the Cape Breton Regional Municipality, said the Centre 200 sports arena in Sydney was being opened Friday night to take in residents who wanted to evacuate from their homes during the storm.
 Halifax said it would open four evacuation centers.

 Officials on Prince Edward Island sent out an emergency alert to phones warning of the potential for severe flooding on the northern shore of the province.
 “Immediate efforts should be taken to protect belongings.
 Avoid shorelines, waves are extremely dangerous.
 Residents in those regions should be prepared to move out if needed,” the alert read.